What Is Freezing In Fahrenheit

 Does water always freeze exactly at 32°F?

 Under standard atmospheric pressure and in the absence of impurities, yes.
-Still, real-world conditions often introduce variables.
+Even so, real-world conditions often introduce variables.
 Dissolved salts, sugars, or minerals lower the freezing point through colligative properties.
 Additionally, extremely pure water in a smooth container can become supercooled, remaining liquid down to -40°F until a disturbance triggers rapid crystallization.
 These exceptions do not invalidate the standard; they simply illustrate how environmental factors influence phase transitions.

 How can I quickly estimate Fahrenheit temperatures near freezing without a calculator?